• Skip to primary navigation

 • Cook for about five to six minutes, stirring constantly.

-• Mix and let the wine reduce.
+• Mix to deglaze and let the wine reduce.

 • Pour the stock.